- Publications and resources

-A flight review is valid to the end of the month in which it is done, 24 months later (note the low-level rating flight review is valid for 24 months according to CASA EX48/17.
+A flight review for an operational rating is valid for 24 months from the day it was completed (note the low-level rating flight review is now valid for 24 months according to CASA EX73/20.

-For example, if you undertake an aircraft class rating flight review in January 2018 it will remain valid until the end of January 2020.
-However, if you complete a flight review any time in the three months before it is due, your original renewal month remains unchanged.
+For example, if you undertake an aircraft class rating flight review in January 2020 it will remain valid until the end of January 2022.
+However, if you complete a flight review for an aircraft rating any time in the three months before it is due, your original renewal month remains unchanged.
 This means your review remains valid, even if you do it early.

 Are flight reviews recorded in my logbook or on my licence?

 When a flight review is successfully completed, the instructor must enter the details onto your licence.
 There is a section on Part 61 licence for recording assessments of competency including flight reviews and proficiency checks.

 The instructor is also required to send a notice to CASA within 14 days so that your licence records can be updated.

 What is the difference between a flight review and a proficiency check?